jsnyder/arm-eabi-toolchain/README.md

 > make install-cross

+*NOTE:* If you are on Mac OS X and are running XCode 4.1 or a similar version you may find that it will fail during the build of libgcc as discussed in issue #10.
+To work around this, build using using these two commands instead of the above:

+> CC=clang make cross-binutils cross-gcc cross-g++ cross-newlib
+> make cross-gdb

 This should build the compiler, newlib, gdb, etc.. and install them all into a directory called arm-cs-tools in your home directory.
 If you want to install to another location, feel free to change the export lines and to adjust the